Peter W. Benner16 Wardwell Road

 - Served for 10 years as Chair of the firm’s Commercial Litigation Practice Group and for four years on the Management Committee

-- Areas of practice, representing plaintiffs and defendants, included healthcare, business, contract, professional liability, franchise, bankruptcy, unfair trade practice matters
+- Areas of practice, representing plaintiffs and defendants, included healthcare, national bankruptcy and restructuring, business, contract, professional liability, franchise, unfair trade practice matters

 - Commitment to and accomplishments in serving clients to find better ways to resolve disputes led to starting own dispute resolution practice in January, 2010